-San Wai is a typical local walled village which is enclosed by green brick walls.
-A watchtower was constructed at each of the four corners of the enclosing walls to defend the village, while a pair of chained-ring iron gates were installed at the front entrance.
+San Wai is a typical local walled village which is enclosed by grey brick walls with loopholes.
+A watchtower was constructed at each of the four corners of the enclosing walls to defend the village.
+The exterior of the tower was made of granite while two chained-ring iron gates were installed at the front entrance.
 The moat that originally surrounded the walled village has been filled in.
-The houses inside the village are laid out in an orderly arrangement with a communal altar situated at the end of the main alley.
-Unfortunately, most of the old houses inside the walled village have been replaced by new buildings.
+Houses inside the village are laid out along the central axis with a communal altar situated at the end of the main alley.
+Unfortunately, most of the old houses have been replaced by new buildings.